Give a little general information about yourself: how did you become interested in theatre?

 What kind of career do you hope to have?

-What is your favorite thing about the theatre department?
+What is your favorite thing about the Department of Theatre?

-Do you participate in any community cultural activities or work in the Charlotte arts community?
-If so, please describe.
+Do you do any work in the Charlotte community?

 When you are not in class, studying, working or rehearsing, what do you like to do for fun?